gogins/csound-extended/playpen/README.md

 with a built-in visual user interface designer.

 The playpen expects each computer music piece to be one single source code file.
 This can be a Csound CSD file, a Python file, or an HTML file.
+If the user defines a user interface for the piece, that is stored in a `piece.ui` file, and the values of the widgets for Csound control channels are stored in a `piece.ui.channels` file.

 1.  __CSD__ pieces can have an associated user interface definition (.glade file).